benjaminstones/ReactHookDictionary/README.md

 It can be used when a value changes, like `useState()`, but it doesn't cause the component to be re-rendered when it changes.

 A common usecase is to grab JSX (or HTML) elements from the DOM.

 ## useReducer
+Similar to 'useState()', but manages state using the Redux pattern.

+Instead of updating the state directly, actions are dispatched which go to a reducer function.
+This function determines the next state.

+`useReducer()` returns 2 values; a state and a dispatch.
+A dispatch can have a type (of type string), and an optional payload.
+Dispatching an item will trigger a reducer function, which you can define.
+This function can take the state and action as arguments, and use them to compute the next value within a switch statement.

+This is used to manage state as the complexity of an application grows.

 ## useMemo